-This conference is sponsored by the Georgetown Americas Institute and Forma.
-This event will be held in-person and livestream in the GAI YouTube channel.
+This conference was sponsored by the Georgetown Americas Institute and Forma.
+This event was held in-person and livestream in the GAI YouTube channel.

 Schedule